aamontoya89/project_634_dance/README.md

 next thing:
 donald walks in geometrical patterns, he goes up, goes down on a diagonal and then goes up again straight, and then accross the stage.

+next thing:
+donald stares into a window and goes to an otherwordly world

+think of geometrical, linear and non linear thingies.

 todo:
 * start sketching the intro, one minute